DheerajShrivastav/aws-deploy-ai/README.md

 # Access the web interface at http://localhost:3000
 ```

+### 4. Connect GitHub

+1. Click "Connect GitHub" on the main page
+2. Authorize the application
+3. Your repositories will be automatically loaded

 <div align="center">
   <h3>🚀 Deploy websites and applications to AWS using simple, natural language prompts</h3>